-The Company's goal, like most other small cap exploration companies, is to preserve shareholder wealth and grow the value of the flagship asset with prudent exploration methods.
-In the 2017 financial year, the Company also considered potential diversification opportunities to take advantage of improved market sentiment enjoyed by companies that have exposure to improving Chinese domestic consumer markets.
+The Company's goal, like most other small capital exploration companies, is to preserve shareholder wealth and grow the value of the flagship asset with prudent exploration methods.
+In the 2019 financial year, the Company's key focus was the exploration of the Piccadilly Project.